TheFuZiOnZz/Research-Dashboard/World Politics/Russia/1991- Modern Russia/2022- Russian Invasion of Ukraine.md

     - `Asked by reporters if an attack by Ukraine on the territories Russia is claiming as its land would be considered an attack on Russia, Kremlin spokesman Dmitry Peskov said: "It would not be anything else."`

       `Putin said last week he was willing to use nuclear weapons to defend Russia's "territorial integrity".` - [Kremlin says any attack on annexed territory will be an attack on Russia, Reuters, 2022](https://www.reuters.com/world/europe/kremlin-says-any-attack-annexed-territory-will-be-an-attack-russia-2022-09-30/)
-# 1
-- ‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray - [‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray - The New York Times](https://archive.ph/qNmjR)